-The RMP600 can be configured, using Trigger Logic, to allow multiple radio probes in "spin on / spin off" or "shank on / shank off" to be used with a single RMI or RMI-Q.
+The RMP400 can be configured, using Trigger Logic, to allow multiple radio probes in "spin on/spin off" to be used with a single RMI or RMI-Q.

-Up to four RMP600s can be used with a single RMI-Q in "radio on / radio off mode".
+Up to four RMP400 probes can be used with a single RMI-Q in "radio on/radio off" mode.
 For further details of this functionality, refer to the RMI-Q radio machine interface installation guide (Renishaw part no. H-5687-8504).

-"Multiple probe mode" is a function of the RMP600.
-As such, the option will not appear when the "radio on mode" has been selected.
+Multiple probe mode is a function of the RMP400.
+As such, the option will not appear when the "radio on" option has been selected.

-RMP600 probes which are set to "multiple probe on mode" can coexist alongside any number of RMP600 probes set to "multiple probe off mode".
+RMP400 probes which are set to "multiple probe mode on" can coexist alongside any number of RMP400 probes set to "multiple probe mode off".

-To allow multiple radio probes to work in close proximity, and with a single RMI or RMI-Q, 16 choices of "mode on" colours are available, each representing a different machine tool installation. (for more information, see page 4.2, "Multiple probe mode settings").
+To allow multiple radio probes to work in close proximity, and with a single RMI or RMI-Q, 16 choices of "mode on" colours are available, each representing a different machine tool installation (for more information, see page 4.2, "Multiple probe mode settings").